-Human Subject Ethics Training (CITI) in the Protection of Human Participants
+Human Subject Ethics Training in the Protection of Human Participants

-Please read the following as your IRB application will likely be delayed if you complete the incorrect human subject's training module.
-The module(s) administration, faculty, staff, and students need to complete is either Group 1 or Group 2.
-Do NOT complete the Students in Research Module or the Responsible Conduct of Research Module as these are NOT the mandatory training modules required by the IRB with the submission of your protocol.
+Investigators (administration, faculty, staff, and students) must complete is either Group 1 or Group 2 CITI.
+Do NOT complete the Students in Research Module or the Responsible Conduct of Research Module as these are NOT mandatory training modules required by the IRB with the submission of your application.

-Attention: On August 14, 2017 CITI users will be able to access the CITI training website through your MyCoyote user ID and password.
-Unaffiliated campus members will still be able to access the system through the CITI training website noted below.
-You can access the new CITI Single-Sign-On (SSO) weblink.
+CSUSB CITI users will be able to access the CITI training website through their MyCoyote user ID and password.
+Unaffiliated campus members will still be able to access the system through the CITI training website noted below under "Collaborators".

-Instructions for registering can be found in the How to Register and Complete CITI Human Subjects Training
+How to Register and Complete CITI Human Subjects Training for CSUSB members

 Choose From One of The Required Training Modules Below: